Demographics of San Francisco

-The 2020 United States Census reported that San Francisco had a population of 815,201—an increase from the 2010 Census count of 805,235.
+The 2020 United States Census reported that San Francisco had a population of 873,965—an increase from the 2010 Census count of 805,235.
+The 2022 Census Bureau American Community Survey put the population at 808,437: a decrease of 65,528 from 2020.
 With a population density of 18,633 per square mile (7,194/km2), San Francisco is the second-most densely populated major American city, behind only New York (among cities greater than 200,000 population).

 San Francisco is the traditional focal point of the San Francisco Bay Area and forms part of the five-county San Francisco–Oakland–Hayward, CA Metropolitan Statistical Area, a region of 4.6 million people.
 It is also part of the greater 12-county San Jose-San Francisco-Oakland, CA Combined Statistical Area, whose population is over 8.75 million, making it the fifth-largest in the United States as of July 1, 2016.

 Race and ethnicity

-As of the 2020 census, the racial makeup and population of San Francisco included: Whites (44.9%), Asians (34.3%), African Americans (5.1%), Native Americans (0.4%), Native Hawaiians and Pacific Islanders (0.4%) two or more races (7.2%).
-The ethnic makeup of San Francisco is 15.2% Hispanics or Latinos of any race (15.2%), 84.98% Non-Hispanic.
+As of the 2024 census estimates, the racial makeup and population of San Francisco included: Whites (50.8%), Asians (37.2%), African Americans (5.7%), Native Americans (0.8%), Native Hawaiians and Pacific Islanders (0.5%) two or more races (5%).
+The ethnic makeup of San Francisco is 16.4% Hispanics or Latinos of any race, 83.6% Non-Hispanic.

-According to the 2020 census, San Francisco has a minority-majority population, as non-Hispanic European Americans comprise less than half of the population at 39.8%, down from 92.5% in 1940.
+According to the 2024 census estimate, San Francisco has a minority-majority population, as non-Hispanic White Americans comprise less than half of the population at 36.5%, down from 92.5% in 1940.
 The principal Hispanic groups in the city were those of Mexican, Salvadoran, Nicaraguan, Guatemalan, and Puerto Rican ancestry.
 The Hispanic population is most heavily concentrated in the Mission District, Tenderloin District, and Excelsior District.

 San Francisco's African American population has declined in recent decades, from 13.4% of the population in 1970 to 6.1% in 2010.
 The current percentage of African Americans in San Francisco is similar to that of the state of California; conversely, the city's percentage of Hispanic residents is less than half of that of the state.
 The majority of the city's black population reside within the neighborhoods of Bayview-Hunters Point, and Visitacion Valley in southeastern San Francisco, and in the Fillmore District in the northeastern part of the city.